Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 You will need the TWRP compatible with the Poco X3 Pro, you can download it [Here](https://twrp.me/xiaomi/xiaomipocox3pro.html)

-We will have to be a root user, you can download Magisk [Here](https://github.com/topjohnwu/Magisk)
+We will have to be root user, you can download Magisk [Here](https://github.com/topjohnwu/Magisk)

 For the commands from android we will use termux, you can download it [Here](https://play.google.com/store/apps/details?id=com.termux&hl=es_419&gl=US)

+You need a Magisk module to do the termux operations, you can download it [Here](https://github.com/evdenis/disk)

+In termux you will have to execute some commands that we provide in this repository, you can see them [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/commands/termux)

+On a pc you use the platform tools, you can download them [Here](https://developer.android.com/studio/releases/platform-tools)

+The Uefi image is the one provided in this same repository, you can find it [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/Uefi)

 You need a Magisk module to do the termux operations, you can download it [Here](https://github.com/evdenis/disk)